cndha/scheduler/README.md

 # Interview Scheduler

-The Interview Scheduler is a singe page app that allows users to create interviews.
-Users are able to edit and delete existing interviews.
+The Interview Scheduler is a singe page app that allows users to book interviews.
+Users are able to create interviews and edit and delete existing interviews.
 Parameters are set so users must input a name and select an interviewer in order to save their appointment.

 This app integrates ***React*** to create a simple and responsive app.
 The Interview Scheduler is tested with ***Jest*** and ***Cypress***.